deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Then enter temperature as measured by the thermometer for each step.<br>
 If the entered temperature is higher than 50ºC than the target calibration value, the process will be aborted and you will have to adjust it manually.<br>
   - **SETTINGS**<br>
-Here you can manually adjust the default calibration values.
-These values are applied in real time!<br>
+Here you can manually adjust the default calibration values.<br>
 For every step (250,350,450ºC), adjust the value until the tip temperature it's close to the target temperature.<br>
+The power is removed in this menu.
+When editing a value, the power is resumed and the value applied in real time.<br>
-This is a coarse adjustment, made to avoid burning the tip in the calibration process if your controllers reads too low values.<br>
+This is an adjustment made to avoid burning the tip in the calibration process if your controller reading are too low from real.<br>
-This values have nothing to do with the Tip Settings calibration values (Those are temperature-compensated).<br>
+This values have nothing to do with the Tip Settings calibration values!
+(Those are temperature-compensated).<br>
 Click on save to apply and store the changes, or cancel to discard.<br>
   - **BACK**<br>
 Return to system menu.<br>